Supporting or Objecting to a Planning Application

-A. They usually meet every three weeks on a Monday night in the Council Chamber and Agendas are displayed in our Help Point, on the noticeboards in the town and on this website the Wednesday before the meeting.
+A. They usually meet every three weeks on a Monday night in the Council Chamber and Agendas are displayed on our Meetings, Agendas and Minutes page the Wednesday before the meeting.

 Q. How can I find out what was discussed at the Town Council meeting?